 We decided to stop at Nanga Bay Station Resort as it was a perfect base for us to visit Shell Beach that is a part of the Shark Bay World Heritage area.

-Nanga Bay Station is a God forgotten place, or at least that was mine impression when we arrived there.
+Nanga Bay Station is a God forgotten place, or at least that was my impression when we arrived there.
 Prosperity time was probably around the 1960s.
-Now, the emptiness and transience is in the air.
+Now, the emptiness and transience are in the air.